vampserv/getting-started-ios/README.md

 This command would generate the mobile API in the following directory: `~/MABProjects/jumpstart/mobile/apis/assets/ios`

-If you haven't installed CocoaPods already, you can follow the installation instructions on their website: http://cocoapods.org

 #### Copy the mobile API
 You can copy the generated mobile API to your Xcode project directory by running the following MAB command: